MaxHvesser/swap-android/README.md

 **Download**

-The app is available to download through one of the three options;
+The app is available to download through one of two options;

-- Play Store (link coming soon)
+- Play Store [Pending publication]
 - [Releases](https://github.com/MaxHvesser/swap-android/releases)

 **License**